duncancfraser/GA_DS18/AlgorithmResearch.md

 **How it works:**

 The algorithm addresses the problem in two steps:

 1. Identify frequent itemsets in the data. *For example, in a pharmacy transaction dataset, what groups of purchases appear together frequently for customers?*
   * Note: there is a frequency minimum set by the user to improve the power of the analysis.
 The lower the frequency threshold, the higher chance of a large number of rules with less strength.
 2. Mathematically describe the relationship between the different items in the itemset.  *For example, if a common itemset includes a toothbrush, toothpaste and mouthwash, given two of those items are were purchased, what is the probability the third will also be purchased?*

-**Application Overview**
+**Application Overview:**

 No.   | Application          | Business Question
 ------|----------------------|-------------------------------------------------------------------------------------------------------------
-i.    | CRM Messenging       | How can a brand anticipate customer wants based on common combinations of purchases and message accordingly? ii.   | Savings offer bundle | Given a diverse, related product line, what products should be bundled in coupons to increase sales? iii.  | Product placement    | What products should be placed together on a store shelf based on customer purchasing behavior?
+i.    | CRM messenging       | How can a brand anticipate customer wants based on common combinations of purchases and message accordingly? ii.   | Savings offer bundle | Given a diverse, related product line, what products should be bundled in coupons to increase sales? iii.  | Product placement    | What products should be placed together on a store shelf based on customer purchasing behavior?